dnnsharp/excel/en/serialize_to_excel_from_text.md

 You also have the option to use excel formulas.
 With this option checked all formulas found will be applied.
 ![][108]

+With the password fields you can add passwords to your excel file.
+![][109]

 Then, you must select the folder to which the file is uploaded.
 ![][93]